Directed Internship, Anthropology 469

 - Gathering data from the intern supervisor (evaluation) and the student (self-assessment and assignments) to combine with the faculty sponsor's assessment to assign a final grade

-- There are no texts assigned for the Internship Experience.
-However, students may find information listed under RESOURCES helpful.
 Students may also decide to incorporate readings into their Internship learning plans.